Eye Twitching: Common Causes and How to Stop It

 When Should You Worry About Eye Twitching?

-In most cases, eye twitching is harmless and will go away on its own.
+Most eye twitches are harmless and disappear on their own.
 However, in rare instances, it could be a sign of a more serious issue.
 You should see a doctor if:

 In rare cases, persistent or severe twitching may be related to: